Champions League qualification: Who is most likely to win race and how many spots will Premier League teams have?

 The race for Champions League qualification is more competitive than ever with five Premier League teams guaranteed qualification, but which clubs are in the mix?

-The race for the top five is tight, as only two points separate Newcastle in third and Aston Villa in seventh, with five more game weeks left.
+The race for the top five is tight as only four points separate Manchester City in third and Aston Villa in seventh following City's dramatic 2-1 win over Villa on Tuesday night.

-Liverpool have already wrapped up Champions League football for next season mathematically and Arsenal look all but certain to join them with a nine-point buffer over fifth spot.
+Following the result, Villa are the outsiders to earn a top-five place according to Opta's supercomputer.
+It gives Unai Emery's side a 17.3 per cent chance of Champions League qualification, while Chelsea's sits at 29.7 per cent, Newcastle at 77.6 per cent, Nottingham Forest at 80.1 per cent and City at 95.1 per cent.

+City and Villa have played a game more than their rivals, with Nottingham Forest, Newcastle and Chelsea having five games left to play.

 - Premier League guaranteed to have five Champions League spots